 3. CROCHET HOOK

-Pick a crochet hook that is at least a size smaller than suggested on the yarn label and crochet tightly enough to achieve a tight gauge that will not allow the stuffing to show through the fabric.
+Pick a crochet hook that is at least a couple of sizes smaller than suggested on the yarn label and crochet tightly enough to achieve a tight gauge that will not allow the stuffing to show through the fabric.

 I usually pick out the yarn first and then try crocheting a few stitches with different hooks and pick the smallest one I can still crochet comfortably with.

-I prefer polyester fiberfill for stuffing, but you could also use any materials you might have at hand, like wool, wadding or filling from an old pillow or stuffed animal.
-Polyester wadding is great for stuffing very small detials.
+I prefer polyester fiberfill for stuffing - it will stay nice and fluffy even after many washes and hours of cuddling.
+But you could use any materials you have at hand like wool, wadding/padding or filling from an old pillow or stuffed animal.
+Polyester wadding/padding is great for stuffing very small details.
 Just keep in mind that toys will probably have to endure a lot of cuddling and some materials will clump easily.

 5. EYES, NOSES and JOINTS